Snowfable/home-ed-resources/index.md

 ## Science Bob
 A variety of walk through experiments to learn and recreate at home.
 [Experiment here.](https://sciencebob.com)

+## Science Kids
+The aim of Science Kids is to provide educational resources for teachers and parents that help make science fun and engaging for kids, taking important concepts and putting them into a form that kids can not only understand but also enjoy.
+[Learn here.](http://www.sciencekids.co.nz)

 ## Scratch
 Creative computer programming.
 [Program here.](https://scratch.mit.edu/explore/projects/games/)